 The Prader-Willi syndrome is characterized by hypotonia and bulbar muscle weakness, as well as genital hypoplasia.
 The hypotonia improves with age.

 Differentiation of SMA type 2 and 3

 Type 2 and 3 SMA should be differentiated from other causes of hypotonia in late infancy and early childhood.
 Muscular dystrophies, Guillain-Barré syndrome, and myasthenia gravis.

 Muscular dystrophies including Duchenne and Becker are associated with proximal muscle weakness with cardiomyopathy and dysrhythmias.
 Patients present with calf pseudohypertrophy, a waddling gait and lumbar lordosis.

 Limb-girdle muscular dystrophy affects mainly girdle muscles of the shoulder or pelvic without facial or extra ocular muscle affection.
 The distal muscles are usually spared with minimal or no weakness.

 Differentiation of SMA type 4

-SMA type 4 should be differentiated from causes of hypotonia in adults including amyotrophic lateral sclerosis and spinobulbar muscular atrophy.
-Amyotrophic lateral sclerosis is characterized by both upper and lower motor neuron manifestations of weakness, atrophy,
+SMA type 4 should be differentiated from causes of hypotonia in adults, including amyotrophic lateral sclerosis and spinobulbar muscular atrophy.
+Amyotrophic lateral sclerosis is characterized by both upper and lower motor neuron manifestations of weakness, and atrophy,

 Amyotrophic lateral sclerosis